lexibank/tlopo/out/references.md

 - <a id="source-Sahlins1957"> </a>Sahlins, Marshall D. 1957.
 Differentiation by adaptation in Polynesian societies.
 Journal of the Polynesian Society 66:291-300.
 - <a id="source-Sahlins1958"> </a>Sahlins, Marshall D. 1958.
 Social stratification in Polynesia.
 Seattle: American Ethnological Society.
 - <a id="source-Sahlins1962"> </a>Sahlins, Marshall D. 1962.
 Moala: culture and nature on a Fijian island.
 Ann Arbor: The University of Michigan Press. https://doi.org/10.3998/mpub.9690566.
-- <a id="source-SalisburyandMarySalisbury2018"> </a>Salisbury, Kevin & eds Mary Salisbury (eds.)
+- <a id="source-SalisburyandMarySalisbury2018"> </a>Salisbury, Kevin & Mary Salisbury (eds.)
 2018.
 Te Puka Muna a Te Ulu o te Watu—A dictionary of the language of Pukapuka.
 Auckland: Te Taka o te Puka Muna— Pukapuka Dictionary Project.
 Auckland: Te Taka o te Puka Muna : Pukapuka Dictionary Project (https://pukapuka.world/dictionary/).
 - <a id="source-Salisbury2002"> </a>Salisbury, Mary C. 2002.
 A grammar of Pukapukan.
 PhD thesis, University of Auckland.
 - <a id="source-Salisbury1966"> </a>Salisbury, Richard F. 1966.
 Politics and shell-money finance in New Britain.
 In Marc J. Swartz, Victor W. Turner & A. Tuden (eds.), _Political anthropology, 113-128.
 Chicago: Aldine_.
 - <a id="source-Salzmann1950"> </a>Salzmann, Zdeněk.
 1950.
 A method for analyzing numerical systems.
 Word 6:78-83. https://doi.org/10.1080/00437956.1950.11659369.